 Most stocks returned positive numbers.
-While I don’t believe that I can time the market, it’s somewhat nice to see that my inception of “fair value” isn’t totally of the books, so far.
+While I don’t believe that I can time the market, it’s somewhat nice to see that my inception of “fair value” isn’t totally off the books, so far.

 Watchlist August 2018

-I readed out to my followers on twitter and asked the following
+I reached out to my followers on Twitter and asked the following